jl5000/tidyged.internals/README.md

 family tree GEDCOM files.
 It codifies the rules in the [GEDCOM 5.5.5 specification](https://www.gedcom.org/gedcom.html).

-It is only to be used by developers of tidyged and its extensions.

 The package is part of the `gedcompendium` ecosystem of packages.
 This ecosystem enables the handling of `tidyged` objects (tibble representations of GEDCOM files), and the main package of this ecosystem is [`tidyged`](https://jl5000.github.io/tidyged/).

+The `tidyged.internals` package is only to be used by developers of `tidyged` and its extensions.

 <img src="man/figures/allhex.png" width="65%" style="display: block; margin: auto;" />